lortza/lortza.github.io/_projects/2015-06-28-modernmystic.md

 repo: https://github.com/lortza/tarot
 img: /img/rails_tarot.jpg
 tagline: Instant tarot readings
-description: Get an instant tarot reading!
+description: "Get an instant tarot reading!
 Complete with full explanations that are generated from the database, but it's still mystic as hell.
 Try it out.
 You'll see.
-And it you want to kick it old school, you can check out the command line version at [this repl](https://repl.it/@lortz/tarotreadings)
+And it you want to kick it old school, you can check out the command line version at <a href='https://repl.it/@lortz/tarotreadings' target='blank'>this repl</a>."
 role: solo project
 ---